Hensel minimality I: Introduction

-The paper is organized as follows: In the remainder of Section~\ref{sec:intro}, we mainly fix notation and terminology.
-In Section~\ref{sec:first-properties}, we develop many tools that are useful for proofs in Hensel minimal theories, and we obtain first elementary results like a key ingredient to dimension theory (Lemma \ref{lem:fin-inf}) and a weak version of the Jacobian Property (Lemma~\ref{lem:gammaLin}).
+The remainder of this paper is organized as follows: In Section~\ref{sec:first-properties}, after fixing notation and terminology, we develop many basic tools that are useful for proofs in Hensel minimal theories, and we obtain first elementary results like a key ingredient to dimension theory (Lemma \ref{lem:fin-inf}) and a weak version of the Jacobian Property (Lemma~\ref{lem:gammaLin}).
 We also show that those two results are essentially equivalent to $1$-h-minimality (Theorem~\ref{thm:tame2vf}).

 The deepest results of this paper are contained in Section~\ref{sec:derJac} about definable functions from $K$ to $K$, namely almost everywhere differentiability and Taylor approximation.

 Section~\ref{sec:respl} is devoted to understanding in which sense Hensel minimality is a notion ``relative to $\RV$'' and to proving that various modifications of the language preserve Hensel minimality.